shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

     - The DSO can perform a monthly evaluation of the accuracy and reliability of D-prognoses in order to motivate AGRs to improve the D-prognoses they supply

 [^5]: The accepted D-prognosis is the D-prognosis that used as a basis for the next period (Intraday) or phase (operate).
-[^6]: For the difference between day-ahead and intraday, please refer to Section 2.4.5
+[^6]: For the difference between day-ahead and intraday, please refer to [Iterations between the plan and validate phases](validate-phase.md#iterations-between-the-plan-and-validate-phases)

 ## Processing D-prognoses